Colombo City Centre

 Colombo City Centre is a 50-storey mixed-use development in Colombo, the capital city of Sri Lanka.
-Colombo City Centre comprises a five storey retail space which consists of 3675 sqm, including a 170-room hotel and 192 residential apartments.
+Colombo City Centre comprises a five storey retail space which consists of 3675 sqm, including a 170-room hotel and 192 apartments.

-The building is situated on Beira Lake, opposite Gangarama Sima Malaka, on Sir James Pieris Mawatha.
+Site

+Colombo City Centre is located on Sir James Peiris Mawatha in Colombo, Sri Lanka, overlooking Beira Lake.
+It stands directly opposite Seema Malakaya Temple.
+It is in close proximity to the primary and secondary business districts of the city.

+History

+Construction

 The development was a joint venture between a local company, the Abans Group, and Singaporean company, SilverNeedle Hospitality.
 The project was built at an estimated cost of US$170 million.

 As of 2021, it is wholly owned by Abans Group.
 The construction was undertaken by Sanken Construction (Pvt.)
-Ltd. The third storey of the development will contain a retail mall with a 415-seat food court and 18–20 food outlets operated by Food Studio (Sri Lanka).
-The hotel will be operated by Marriott International.
+Ltd. The third storey of the development contains a retail mall with a 415-seat food court and 18–20 food outlets operated by Food Studio (Sri Lanka).
+The hotel is operated by Marriott International.

-Location

-Colombo City Centre is located in the centre of Colombo, adjacent to the Beira Lake.
-It is in close proximity to the primary and secondary business districts of the city.

-Design

-The complex was designed by Aedas, headquartered in Hong Kong, and KWA Architects, headquartered in Sri Lanka.

-Construction status

-The expected completion and handover of the building was due for December 2018, but was delayed.
-Construction of the residential portion of the building was completed in 2020, prior to the handover of the building to Abans Group.
-The handover of the building happened later that year.
+The completion and handover of the building was expected in December 2018, but was delayed.
+After construction of the residential portion of the project was completed in 2020, the building was handed over to the Abans Group.
+On 15 December 2022, the Courtyard by Marriott was opened to the public.